Thank you for your interest in scheduling a group visit with Emory University's Office of Undergraduate Admission.

 (Suggested Grades 9-10)

-This session is an introduction to college and the college search process.
-Students will also learn about post-secondary opportunities.
-The session will include an overview of higher education opportunities and different types of institutions within the US (i.e., 2-year, 4-year, vocational, and community colleges).
-Students will gain an understanding of the benefits of attending an institution of higher education in order to achieve their personal and professional goals.
+This session is a broad introduction to college and the college search process.
+Students will learn about the range of post-secondary opportunities, different types of institutions in the US (i.e., 2-year, 4-year, vocational, and community colleges).
+Students will also gain an understanding of the benefits of a college degree in order to achieve their personal and professional goals.

 - Beyond the Numbers